 Completing these tasks set the stage for transitioning the Local Authorities Pension Plan (LAPP), Public Service Pension Plan (PSPP), and Special Forces Pension Plan (SFPP) to joint governance on March 1, 2019.
-At that time, these 3 plans will be registered under the Employment Pension Plans Act and will be subject to regulatory oversight by the Superintendent of Pensions.
+At that time, these 3 plans were registered under the Employment Pension Plans Act and are subject to regulatory oversight by the Superintendent of Pensions.
 Learn more about joint governance.

 More information for plans registered under the EPPA

 For information, publications and forms, see Pensions registered under the Employment Pension Plans Act.